-Throughout her KSMP residency, Dr. Cindy Karsten has helped to identify and implement best practice protocols and capacity for care models at shelters across the United States and Canada.
-She has participated in numerous game-changing shelter consultations at both rural and urban animal care facilities, where she has assertively identified far-reaching solutions in the face of limited shelter resources.
+Throughout her time with the KSMP, Dr. Cindy Karsten has helped to identify and implement best practice protocols and capacity for care models at shelters across the United States and Canada.
+She has participated in numerous shelter consultations at both rural and urban animal care facilities, where she has assertively identified far-reaching solutions in the face of limited shelter resources.

 Dr. Karsten became board certified in Shelter Medicine Practice in November, 2017.
 Her main areas of interest include teaching and mentoring undergraduate and veterinary students, working with shelter leaders on change management, and providing accessible, affordable veterinary care to everyone who seeks it.

 - DVM, University of Wisconsin School of Veterinary Medicine